Test coordinators have a lot to keep track of. We're here to help.

 - Set up TA user accounts for proctors.

 - Use TIDE to assign the appropriate settings for students with accommodations.
+Learn how on TIDE and AT Settings.

 - Complete the technical readiness evaluation.